HOSTED-POWER/docs-turbostack-app/Technologies/CMS & Frameworks/Medusa.js/setupexample.md

 ## Tips
 ### Automating the deployment process
 If you want to automate the deployment process, you can do two things:
-  - Include the database connectionstring in the create-medusa-app command
+  - Include the database connection string in the create-medusa-app command
-  - use the `--with-nextjs-starter` flag to include the storefront, then delete it after the install.
+  - use the `--with-nextjs-starter` flag to include the storefront, then delete it after the installation.
   - Grab the Postgres credentials on the server, instead of the TurboStack GUI.

 To get the Postgres credentials, run the following command in the home directory of the user: